-If a student receives a grade of "D," "F" or "NP," the student may repeat the course once and receive a new grade; however, the listing of the original grade will remain on the student's permanent record.
-In no event may a student repeat a course more than two times, even if he or she receives a W. The course repetition will be annotated on the transcript and all work will remain legible insuring a true and complete academic history.
-The units of the original course will not be counted toward graduation and will not be included in computing grade point average.
+If a student receives a grade of D, F, NC, NP, or W in a course that is not designated as repeatable the student may repeat the course to improve the grade; however, the listing of the original grade will remain on the student's permanent record.
+A student may repeat a course no more than two times (three enrollments total) unless there is another provision that allows the repetition.
+When a student has repeated courses to alleviate substandard coursework, the first two substandard grades may be excluded in computing the student's grade point average (GPA).
+The course repetition will be annotated on the transcript and all work will remain legible insuring a true and complete academic history.
 The repetition of course policy, applies to courses taken in other accredited colleges or universities and similar policies at other colleges and universities will be honored.